United States Music Chart

 What is the Number 1 song in United States today?

-The number one song in United States is Dying To Love - Bad Omens
+The number one song in United States is Enter Sandman - Metallica

 1: